any-docs/css/content/reference/properties/box-flex/index.md

 -webkit-box-flex: unset;
 ```

-The `box-flex` property is specified as a {{CSSxRef("&lt;number&gt;")}}.
+The `box-flex` property is specified as a `&lt;number&gt;`.
 If the value is 0, the box does not grow.
 If it is greater than 0, the box grows to fill a proportion of the available space.

 ## Notes